benratkin/flatiron/README.md

 **OR**

-If you really want to see the cool (but private) production stuff, ask for access to two of my private repos:
+If you're serious and want to see the cool (but private) stuff, ask for access to two of my private repos: https://github.com/benratkin/data_delta (Production ETL system implemented in AWS EC2; ingesting, cleaning and custom SQL logic to update 24 million rows per delta file) https://github.com/benratkin/data_scraper (Production webscraping module on AWS EC2; scrape ~8,000 websites per day for rental vacancy data, transform and load to AWS RDS instance running PostgreSQL)
-To be continued...